ETLang/FractalView/README.md

 # Fractal View
 Fractal View allows you to view Mandelbrot and Julia fractals rendered in real-time, up to zoom levels of around 10 trillion.

+Zoom levels up to around 50,000x are rendered using GPU.
+From there to around 10,000,000,000,000x is rendered using SIMD and parallelism on CPU using Unity's Burst compiler.

-Can be build as Desktop app, or published as WebGL.
+Can be built as Desktop app, or published as WebGL.
 (See https://etlang.itch.io/fractal-explorer)
+Note: Burst doesn't work for WebGL, so zoom levels over ~50,000x render very slowly in WebGL.

 ### Things to Do
 - Play around with the values of Cr and Ci to alter the shape of the fractal.